alabou/NMOS-MatroxOnly/NMOS With USB.md

 ## Introduction

 The VSF/IPMX [TR-10-14][] technical recommendation defines the transport of a USB stream over TCP/IP.
 It allows the transport of multiplexed keyboard, mouse, data, audio and video sub-streams over TCP/IP.
-Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-nmos:transport:usb`.
+Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-matrox:transport:usb`.
 The `media_type` attribute of a USB Receiver is `application/usb`.
 The `media_type` of a data Flow connected with an USB Sender is `application/usb`.

 The content of a USB stream is not exposed at the NMOS level and is exposed as an opaque data stream.
 A USB Receiver connecting to a USB Sender is granted access to the various USB devices accessible at the Sender.
 For each device there is a corresponding multiplexed data sub-stream.
 Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources.